Consultation on updates to the code of welfare for sheep and beef cattle

 B+LNZ’s view

-We believe there are aspects of the proposed code that need attention and we’re keen to get farmer input on these points.
+We believe there are aspects of the proposed code that need attention and we sought farmer input on these points.
 For example:

-We also have questions around the following, which we’re testing with farmers:
+We also had questions around the following, which we tested with farmers:

 Farmer input to the consultation

-B+LNZ will be making a consultation submission, which will be informed by farmer input (through a farmer focus group examining some of the on-farm practicality in more detail, and via other opportunities such as webinars taking farmers through the proposals and getting feedback – we strongly encourage farmers to take part and more information will be coming soon).
+B+LNZ made a consultation submission, informed by farmer input (through a farmer focus group examining some of the on-farm practicality in more detail, and via other opportunities such as webinars taking farmers through the proposals and getting feedback).
+Access the submission here (PDF, 792KB).

-We also encourage farmers to make their own submissions, particularly where on-farm practicality needs to be further considered.
+We also encouraged farmers to make their own submissions, particularly where on-farm practicality needs to be further considered.

 Further support